 In order to register, you must first meet with your advisor in the English department.
-Students who have not yet been assigned an advisor in the English department may see Treseanne Ainsworth in Stokes 493S for help with course selection or other questions about the English major.
+Students who have not yet been assigned an advisor in the English department may see Marla Derosa in Stokes S493 for help with course selection or other questions about the English major.

 Your advisor will have a copy of your course audit and will review it with you; you should bring a list of the courses (and alternates) that you are interested in signing up for, as well as a list of any questions that you might have.
 Advisors will post office hours or a schedule of appointment times for the registration period on their doors each semester.
 It is the student's responsibility to attend those office hours or to sign up for an appointment at least several days before an assigned registration time.
 The department cannot provide you with your registration code.

 Before meeting with your advisor during the registration period, read carefully the descriptions of the department's course offerings.
 Normally, course descriptions list specific texts covered and provide a sense of the instructor's methods.
 By reading the listing attentively, you can often distinguish between discussion—and lecture—oriented courses, between survey courses and classes that will deal with a small number of texts in great detail, and between courses that require several exams and those that require journal writing, in-class presentations, and/or essays.
 Although the department's present course-numbering system does not always reflect the level of course difficulty: 1000-level courses indicate introductory courses that hold seats for sophomores, while 6000-level courses usually designate seminars (15-person courses designed for the more advanced major).

 The Drop-Add period presents an opportunity to make some—but only some—changes in your schedule.
 Although some professors will occasionally provide course overrides for students in special circumstances, large class size dictates that this is not often possible.
 A student requesting an override must: